tinymce/tinymce-docs/_includes/configuration/font-css.md

 Font CSS files should only contain CSS for specifying custom fonts using the `@font-face` and related CSS rules.

-> **Note:**
->
+**Type:** `String`, `Array`

-> - This option is intended for use with {{site.productname}}'s classic mode, as the editable area is sandboxed within an iframe.
+> **Note:** This option is intended for use with {{site.productname}}'s classic mode, as the editable area is sandboxed within an iframe.
 For inline mode editors, relevant font CSS files should be loaded as part of the webpage {{site.productname}} is rendered in, not using the `font_css` option.

-> - If you specify a relative path, it will be resolved in relation to the URL of the webpage {{site.productname}} is rendered in.
+If a relative path is specified, it will be resolved in relation to the URL of the webpage {{site.productname}} is rendered in.

-**Type:** `String`, `Array`

 ### Absolute path example